Select another wine

 Tasting Note

-The wine shows aromas of bright pomegranate, hibiscus and red currants, with underlying exotic wood and juniper tones.
-In the mouth it is finely balanced showing good acidity and fine tannins, these being balanced out by generous red fruit and citrus zest.
+Bright pomegranate, hibiscus and red currants, with underlying exotic wood and juniper tones.
+In the mouth it shows good acidity and fine tannins.
 The finish is satisfyingly dry with a touch of spice and earthiness.

 Have a question or want to drop a line?